 Well, if you prefer serious baking and not the instant stuff then an OTG should be your preferred choice.
 It has a reputation for perfect baking, toasting, broiling, and grilling.
 An OTG oven gives you the perfect cakes, muffins, bread, pizza, tarts, pies, rotisserie chicken, baked vegetables, roasted chicken, and kebabs.
 It is the ideal alternative to deep-fried dishes like baked samosas, baked cutlets, and roasted peanuts.

 Having said that, if you prefer instant baking or want to try some fast and quick recipes, then an oven with convection mode is what you need.
-It then serves as a conventional oven and helps you bake most of the items that you can do in an OTG.
+They are more versatile and hence better for a general household cooking.
 However, since an OTG is designed for baking and grilling it is believed that it gives a better crust to your cakes, muffins, and tandoor dishes as compared to a convection oven.

-Note that the cooking time is more in an OTG compared to a convection oven because, in convection, the hot air is circulated to quickly cook the food.
-An analogy to help you understand would be to think when will you feel colder- a cold day when the air is still or a cold day when it is windy?
+Note that the cooking duration is more in an OTG compared to a convection oven because, in convection, the hot air is circulated to quickly cook the food.
+An analogy to help you understand would be to think about when will you feel colder- a cold day when the air is still or a cold day when it is windy.

 Who Should Buy an OTG?